JeremyF-141592/CoEvolution/README.md

  * Neat-python (https://github.com/CodeReclaimers/neat-python)
  * PyFastSim (https://github.com/alexendy/pyfastsim)

- Details can be found in the wiki, section Environments.
+ Details can be found the "Environments" section of the wiki.

   # Quick-start